 countdown time

 The last few weeks have been pretty busy, or so it seems.
 I was in Prague for a few days and now have a new understanding and appreciation/hatred for the obnoxious American tourist.
-But the city is fascinating in a way that only Prague can be, and I made it to the airport in time for me flight despite the crazy hail storm and the non-functional transportation.
+But the city is fascinating in a way that only Prague can be, and I made it to the airport in time for my flight despite the crazy hail storm and the non-functional transportation.
 This last weekend I went to another German-American Clubs seminar, this time in Tübingen.
 That is perhaps the quintecential German city.
 Tübingen is a small historical university town with a peaceful river on which there are gondolas, in one of the greenest and prettiest parts of Germany.
 Seems like a wonderful place to study for a year; I’m jealous of the kid who was placed there.

 I promise I am going to get a haircut tomorrow.
 It’s long overdue.
 And I also promise I’m going to get started on some of the million papers and presentations I need to do.
-Yeah right.
+Right.
 I’ll try to put up pictures of various things soon, but that’ll only work if I’m able to log in which seems to be impossible more often than not.

 experiment time

-Saturday, May 14th, 2005So my dad convinced me to try to plant some of the basil I bought at the market place yesterday.
+So my dad convinced me to try to plant some of the basil I bought at the market place yesterday.
 He says it sprouts really easily and then I’ll have a fresh basil plant.
 I’m not sure how successful this will be and my room smells like basil now.
 Not so bad at the moment, but I can see myself getting sick of it before too long.
 We shall see what happens.
 The next plant issue is what to do with all of my plants when I leave in a couple months.
 I’m not sure if anyone will want them, or if I should just leave them in the park to fend for themselves.

 It’s amazing how quickly things can turn around.
 What started off as a pretty terrible week suddenly seems much much better.
 And I get to hang out with my dad for the afternoon tomorrow as well, which I’m looking forward to.
 Now if I can just manage to get a sushi dinner out of it life will be perfect…